A Path in the Woods

 WakeMed Wellness Challenge

 Do you know what it takes to live a fit and healthy lifestyle?
 Your passport to wellness awaits you at Spring Daze.
-Travel the festival with your very own WakeMed Wellness Entry Bib – available at the Spring Daze festival entrances or at any Wellness Station.
+Travel the festival and use the WakeMed Wellness Challenge passport on the back cover of the festival guide (available at the festival entrances or at any Wellness Challenge station).
 Each station includes fun activities suitable for all ages.
-After successfully completing each activity, tear off a number from your Entry Bib to be entered for grand prizes Enter at all 5 stops to increase your chances to win a grand prize.
-Grand prize winners will be drawn at the end of the day.
+After successfully completing the activity, have your passport stamped and be entered for a chance to win grand prizes.

 Celebrate Earth Day the Cary way!
 Join us for free trees, a compost bin giveaway, recycling tips, garden ideas, greenway maps and much more.
-So take a stroll down Earth Day Lane and enjoy family-friendly booths, Q&A with experts, and exciting giveaways all about living green in Cary.
+Take a stroll down Earth Day Lane and enjoy family-friendly booths, Q&A with experts, and exciting giveaways all about living green in Cary.